sunset

 We often have visitors leaving more garbage than our bins can handle on a busy weekend, especially when they leave behind their tents, chairs, and barbecues.

 Wind and wildlife will also move garbage around before our maintenance team has an opportunity to empty all of the bins (14 km of beach to cover — that’s a lot of garbage bins!).
-In 2019, Wasaga Beach Provincial Park took over 147,300 kg of garbage to the local landfill.

 Help us reduce this number by bringing re-usable food storage containers, limiting the amount of toys, keeping track of your belongings while at the beach, and taking your garbage home.